-For purposes of preparing Figure 1 below, Utah's RPS program was considered to be a voluntary goal.
+For purposes of preparing Figure 1 below, Utah's RPS program is considered to be a voluntary goal.

 This does not account for differences in eligible resources, specific resource requirements, and other factors.
 West Virginia was not included in the comparison given the lack of specificity about the actual percentage of renewable resources required to meet the standard.
-The 22.5% for the District reflects the sum of the 20% requirement for Tier I resources and the 2.5% requirement for solar resources.